You may have to pay Machine Games Duty (MGD) if you have machines that give cash prizes (such as slot, fruit or quiz machines) on your premises.

 - family entertainment centre gaming machine permit

-- club premises certificate, a club gaming permit or club machine permit
+- club gaming or machine permit

 - prize gaming permit or amusement permit

-- registration certificate including a club registration certificate
+- club registration certificate

 - bookmaking office licence or bingo club licence

 There are different rules if you’re the tenant of a pub.
 You’re responsible for Machine Games Duty, rather than the premises licence owner (usually the pub’s owner).

 If the premises is not licensed, it is usually the manager or owner who must register.
 You’re not responsible for the duty if you only supply the machines.

 If you’re responsible for the duty you must:

 Register for Machine Games Duty before you make your machines available to play.